Risk Management and Cyber Security

 by providing several marketable training course certificates.
 The participants have access to classes such as the OSHA 10-Hour Construction Safety course

+and forklift operator training.
 Since 2022, more than 12,000 CoC students have

 completed the course.